petrparolek/contributte-aop/.docs/README.md

 Nettrine cache is there because of annotations, you can avoid it if you want.

 You can find the [documentation of annotations extension here](https://github.com/nettrine/annotations/tree/master/.docs).

+## Upgrade to v2

+Version 2 removes nettrine/annotations dependenciy and relly directly on php 8 attributes.

 ## Configuration